How to Repair Baseboard Water Damage Step by Step

 Step One: Identify the Damage

-You’re going to need some equipment if you’re planning on tackling your water damage by yourself.
-We recommend assembling the following supplies:
+You will need some tools and materials if you plan to tackle your water damage on baseboards by yourself.
+We recommend the following supplies:

 - Pry bar